 2. Disable Root Login Using the usermod Command

-Similar to the passwd command above, we can use the usermod command to lock the account using the -L command option.
+Similar to the command above, we can use the usermod command to lock the account using the -L command option.

 sudo usermod -L root